If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 Tremfya is used to treat the following conditions in adults:

-• Moderate to severe plaque psoriasis.
-With plaque psoriasis, you’ll have red or dark-colored scaly patches of skin.
+• Moderate to severe plaque psoriasis: With plaque psoriasis, you’ll have red or dark-colored scaly patches of skin.
 Sometimes, psoriasis can also affect the scalp.
 For plaque psoriasis, Tremfya is prescribed for people who could use certain other treatments for their condition.
 These other treatments are light therapy and medications that affect the entire body.

-Below, find answers to some commonly asked questions about Tremfya.
+Here, find answers to some commonly asked questions about Tremfya.

 How does Tremfya work?
 What’s its half-life?

-People with psoriatic arthritis and plaque psoriasis have a protein in their bodies that’s considered overactive.
+People with psoriatic arthritis, plaque psoriasis, or ulcerative colitis (UC) have a protein in their bodies that’s considered overactive.
 Tremfya’s mechanism of action (how it works) is to block this protein.
+This is how the drug helps lessen symptoms of the conditions it treats.

 Tremfya has a half-life of about 15 to 18 days.
 This means that it takes 15 to 18 days for your body to clear half a dose of Tremfya.
 A drug is fully cleared from your body after about five half-lives.